Sixth Month Baby Milestones

 Congratulations on the half-birthday of your little angel.
 It’s time to celebrate your parenthood and your baby’s development now.
 These six months have been very exciting and surprising for you and your baby.
 Your baby is independent now.
 He knows all the emotions and responds to you.
 He is still very curious to know everything going on around him.
 He loves to play with his parents, caregivers, and siblings.
 The most important milestone at this age is Starting SOLIDS.
 Yes, your baby’s digestive system is mature enough to try on a few easily digestible foods.
 This is a new experience for the baby and you.

 Go shopping.
 Bring a feeding chair, wiping clothes, towels, sippy cups, bibs, baby cotton wipes, colorful bowls, spoons, etc to start a new journey of solids for your baby.
 Make the whole concept of solids wonderful.
 Enjoy this time with your baby.
 You will laugh when you see how your little one makes faces while trying different kinds of solid foods.
-Watch this to know how to introduce solid foods to your baby for the first time.
+Watch this to learn how to introduce solid foods to your baby for the first time.
 Introducing food to your baby.

 1. Motor Skills:-